--Topic: Investigating Feeling of Knowing Paradigm and Encoding Type Effects on Metacognitive Judgment Accuracy
+-Topic: Investigating the Effect of Feeling-of-Knowing Paradigm and Encoding Method on the Consistency of Metacognitive Judgments

--Topic: The Relationships between Delusion-Like Experiences (DLE), Lack of Control, Pattern Perception, Memory Errors and Decision Making
+-Topic: Relationships Between Delusion-Like Experiences, Lack of Control, Pattern Perception, Memory Errors, and Decision-Making

 -Topic: Investigation of The Relationship Between Encoding Differences and Feeling of Knowing Performance of Individuals with OCD